Offline and Online Presence is the Way Forward

 3 – Support Your Community

 Self-promotion is a big turn-off.
 Instead, focus on promoting other people’s work.
-Endorsing other people’s work (on LinkedIn or otherwise) is a great way to positively influence your network.
-It is beneficial for people who are modest or doubt their own achievements (a condition known as imposter syndrome).
-By fostering a communal and supportive network, you can create goodwill among colleagues and peers.
-It is essential to create the right image online.
+Endorsing others’ work (on LinkedIn or elsewhere) is a great way to influence your network positively.
+It benefits people who are modest or doubt their achievements (a condition known as impostor syndrome).
+You can build goodwill among colleagues and peers by fostering a communal, supportive network.
+It is essential to make the right image online.

 4 – Meet People IRL (In Real Life)

-A general assumption about digital presences is that they are heavily curated, containing cherry-picked information that may not represent the entire picture.
+A general assumption about digital presences is that they are heavily curated, cherry-picking information that may not represent the whole picture.
 Showing that you’re as lovely, if not nicer, in real life will be a pleasant and welcome surprise to all who meet you.
-Be genuine in providing help and be authentic in general, and good things will happen to you.
-I recommend you meet at least one person for lunch per week.
+Be genuine in providing help and be authentic, and good things will happen to you.
+I recommend meeting at least one person for lunch each week.

 5 – Join a Group with Potential to Meet Socially